INEM Board of Directors

 Brian Epstein is an Associate Professor of Philosophy at Tufts University.
 He received his PhD in philosophy from Stanford University, his master’s in philosophy from Oxford University, and AB in philosophy from Princeton University.
 Epstein’s research interests include philosophy of social science, metaphysics, and philosophy of language, focusing in particular on social ontology and the nature of social institutions.
 He is the author of The Ant Trap: Rebuilding the Foundations of the Social Sciences, winner of the 2016 Lakatos Award and the 2016 Joseph B. Gittler Award, as well as many articles in the field, and is currently co-editing The Oxford Handbook of Social Ontology.
 Epstein is currently President of the International Social Ontology Society, and is on the board of the International Network of Economic Method.
 Between degree programs, Epstein worked at a number of technology startups and consulting firms.
 His webpage is https://epstein.org

-Chiara Lisciandra is Assistant Professor at the University of Groningen, Faculty of Economics and Business.
+Chiara Lisciandra is a Humboldt Experienced Research Fellow at the University of Munich.
 Her research interests are in philosophy of science, economic methodology, and social philosophy.
 She works on the emergence and development of norms in society, both theoretically and empirically (via formal and agent-based models, laboratory experiments, and survey studies).
 Next to this, she studies norms in science, in particular the way in which scientists combine their explanatory norms with those from other fields and how this affects the transfer of models across domains.
 Chiara’s academic website is www.chiaralisciandra.com

 Esther-Mirjam Sent is a professor of Economic Theory and Policy at Radboud University in the Netherlands.
 Her research interests include behavioral economics, experimental economics, and economic policy as well as the history and philosophy of economics and the economics of science.
 Particular points of interest are bounded rationality, emotion, and gender.
 Esther-Mirjam Sent has studied and worked in the United States.
 She obtained her doctorate from Stanford University in 1994, under the guidance of Nobel prize winner Kenneth Arrow.
 Since 2011 she also serves as a member of the Dutch Senate.